jojorichard/Fluorescence_Raman_normalisation/documentation /Features_description.md

 ## 💡Main features 💡

-### 🔭 Read and standardise an raw Excel file from the spectrometer
+### 🔭 Read and standardise the spectrometer's Excel file
-The function read an raw Excel file and rearange the data in a DataFrame that can be read by the other function.
+The function reads a raw Excel file and rearrange the data in a DataFrame that can be read by the other function.
 ```
 read_excel(path = False)
 ```